maahijain1/dogparks/README.md

 # Directory Management System

+Note: This commit is to trigger a Vercel preview deployment for diagnosing a deploy issue.

 A comprehensive Next.js backend system for managing business listings and articles with Supabase integration.

 ## Features